Sahil-Karawade/Sahil-Karawade.github.io/README.md

 #### <ins> Notes from Papers and Text</ins>
 * [Espace etale of a Presheaf](https://sahil-karawade.github.io//folder/Espace%20etale%20of%20a%20Presheaf.pdf)

-##### I worked during my MSc to prove the equivalence of categories between categories of affine varieties and categories of finitely generated integral domain over an algebraically closed field [Msc Project](https://sahil-karawade.github.io/folder/Sahil%20Karawade(203102010).pdf)
+##### I worked during my MSc to prove the equivalence of categories between categories of affine varieties and categories of finitely generated integral domain over an algebraically closed field.
+My MS.c project can be found [here](https://sahil-karawade.github.io/folder/Sahil%20Karawade(203102010).pdf).